 I imagine that the shared strength of that many snowflakes is something to be reckoned with.
 In fact I’m certain that it is.
 I’ve already seen it happening in these days; millions of good, compassionate, intelligent people connecting their individual, jagged, beauty into a glorious and forceful response to the hateful environment around them.

 Right now a massive, diverse collection of Americans of every faith perspective, every political persuasion, and every walk of life are assembling, and this is why hope isn’t hard to come by these days—because I can feel the weather changing by the minute.

-The current climate of bigotry will not stand, because we will alter it.
+The current climate of bigotry and bullying will not stand, because we will alter it.
 We will change the weather: